Extension Logo

 Can you afford it?

-Gifting assets can cause eligibility issues if you are considering application for Medicaid for long-term health care costs.
-In MN, gifted assets are generally only protected from Medicaid/Medical Assistance (MA) spend-down calculation and long-term care costs IF 60 months has passed before the individual applies for MA.
+Gifting assets can cause eligibility issues if you are considering applying for Medicaid for long-term health care costs.
+In Minnesota, gifted assets are generally only protected from Medicaid/Medical Assistance (MA) spend-down calculation and long-term care costs IF 60 months have passed before the individual applies for MA.
 See an elder law attorney for help.

 Caution: This publication is offered as educational information.
 It does not offer legal advice.
 If you have questions on this information, contact an attorney.